 Note that you can also use functional testing for gut problems, see Metabolic & Functional Tests, which helps identify whether there are any clues to what's going on in the body - are there any markers suggesting gut issues?

 Most of the issues so far have concentrated on the intestine; the small and large bowels, but what about the stomach?
 I have now managed to get a GastroPanel which is being reliably used as a kind of pre-gastroscopy, if you like.
 GastroPanel® is a blood test, which provides information on the status of your stomach mucosa, possible helicobacter pylori infection or lack of acid in your stomach, also known as achlorhydria or hypochlorydia.
 The test can also estimate the risk of developing vitamin-B12 or micronutrient deficiency.
 It measures four antibody markers to pepsinogens, gastrin and Helicobacter pylori and the test comes with a report on what the specific mix of results on your report means.
 You can read much more about it here, see a sample report here and a different one here and also review a pretty technical interpretation guide here if you are that way inclined.
-The test needs to be centrifuged and a stabiliser added, then frozen and sent off to the UK lab for onward shipping.
+The sample does NOT need to be centrifuged, frozen or stablised as the lab does whole blood samples for us.
+You will be asked to contact the lab for FedEx details to onward ship to Finland - this is included in the price.
 You can see collection instructions here and you fill in a form to say if you are on anti-acid meds etc so the results can take that into account.